 Location Marketing Example #2: Toyota

-Toyota combined the CPV model with audience and location targeting, in a bid to increase visits to certain dealerships by visitors likely to buy.
-Within a month, the campaign resulted in 1,200 visits to the specified dealerships in the Tri-state area, plus visits to other dealerships as well.
+Toyota combined the CPV model with audience and location targeting to increase visits to certain dealerships by visitors likely to buy.
+Within a month, the campaign resulted in 1,200 visits to the specified dealerships in the Tri-state area, plus visits to other dealerships.
 Learn more about Toyota’s geolocation marketing.